aphp/redcap-helmchart/examples/production/README.md

 - Set the `REDCap base URL`
 - Set the `Local Server File Storage` path to `/edocs`
 - Set an authentication method
-- Checks that the CronJobs were called (you can manually lauch one if the Kubernetes CronJob dedicated to this task hasn't run yet)
+- Checks that the CronJobs were called (you can manually launch one if the Kubernetes CronJob dedicated to this task hasn't run yet)
 - Launch the `Configuration Check`

 Then, finish the configuration of your REDCap installation according to your needs.